packit/packit.dev/content/docs/configuration.md

   (`True` is `-1` and `False` is `60`).
 * **enable_net** -- Specifies whether created Copr build should have access to network during its build.
   Defaults to `True` (Copr default).
+* **identifier** -- Suffix added to the name of a GitHub check run.
+This is useful when you have multiple `copr_build` jobs with different configuration.
+  For example if you [set this to "mock"](https://github.com/rpm-software-management/mock/pull/902/checks?check_run_id=6530714905), then a check run for Rawhide would be named "rpm-build:fedora-rawhide-x86\_64:mock".

 When using a custom `owner`, Packit Service asks for `builder` permission the first time it tries to build in the project.
 In case the configuration of the